ChromeProtector/typosquatting-detector-trainer/README.md

 # Plan / roadmap

-1. Create tools to create traning data set using:
+1. Create tools to create training data set using:
  - https://github.com/zntrio/typogenerator

  and a text file with the list of domains.